Ouro

 • Personal context: Your individual user space

 When you switch contexts, the assets available to you will change.
-Assets are scoped to the context you are currently in.
+When you create an asset, it is scoped to the context you are currently in.

 Switch contexts using the switcher at the top left of the header.